AnilK-Sharma/idmanagement.gov/_experiments/idfraud.md

 <figure>
   <img src="{{site.baseurl}}/assets/experiments/idfraud/figure2-image.jpg" alt="Results for a SemaFor analytic on a single generated image, displaying high confi dence by the Detection Score that the image is synthetically generated.
 A detailed description of the specific analytics’ purpose is highlighted above.
 This image required only a few seconds for analytic results, but the time required for analysis varies based on factors such as analysis hardware capabilities, number of images and analytics run per analysis.">
-  <figcaption>Results for a SemaFor analytic on a single generated image, displaying high confi dence by the Detection Score that the image is synthetically generated.
+  <figcaption style="padding: 10px;font-size:9pt;">Results for a SemaFor analytic on a single generated image, displaying high confi dence by the Detection Score that the image is synthetically generated.
 A detailed description of the specific analytics’ purpose is highlighted above.
 This image required only a few seconds for analytic results, but the time required for analysis varies based on factors such as analysis hardware capabilities, number of images and analytics run per analysis.</figcaption>
 </figure>

 **Scenario 2 - Audio**